Music Video Contest

 - An invitation to an All-Star Celebration on Wednesday, March 7, 2018, during which the winning videos will be highlighted, awards and prizes will be presented, and other special guests (to be announced in the future) will share their musical talents

-- Event will be held at Nissan Stadium, Club Level- Home of the Tennessee Titans.
+- Event will be held at Nissan Stadium, West Club Level- Home of the Tennessee Titans.

 - Prizes will also be awarded to teachers/group leaders